revature-scalawags/Tristan-Project1/README.md

 With the dataset above I wrote my project in order to answer the following questions:

-- Which wikipedia pages have had the highest number of revisions since 2001 (top 20)?
+- Which Wikipedia pages have had the highest number of revisions since 2001 (top 20)?
-- For each of the top 20 pages with the highest number of revisions sine 2001, how many of these revisions occurred in November, 2020?
+- For each of the top 20 pages with the highest number of revisions since 2001, how many of these revisions occurred in November, 2020?
 - Of the revisions that occured for each of these top pages in November, 2020, what percentage of them were later reverted?

 In order to answer each of these questions, I set up a Hadoop cluster and loaded the dataset